 If You Love Typography, Go to Car Shows

-Editor’s note: This article originally appeared on June 22, 2015, every weekend we’ll be diving into our archives to bring you some of the gold you might have missed.
+Editor’s note: This article originally appeared on June 22, 2015, every week we’ll be diving into our archives to bring you some of the gold you might have missed.

 Photos by Michael Banovsky & Laurent Nivalle